wazuh/wazuh-documentation/source/user-manual/wazuh-dashboard/management.rst

 Server APIs
 -----------

-In this section, you can see information from all the wazuh servers configured in `/usr/share/wazuh-dashboard/data/wazuh/config/wazuh.yml`.
-This information includes id, cluster mode, hostname, version, run as mode, as well as connection information such as server host, API port and API connection status.
-It can also show if there are possible updates for that server.
+In this section, you can see information from all the Wazuh servers configured in ``/usr/share/wazuh-dashboard/data/wazuh/config/wazuh.yml``.
+This information includes:

+-  ID
+-  Cluster mode
+-  Hostname
+-  Version
+-  *Run as* mode

+It also includes connection information such as

+-  Server host
+-  API port
+-  API connection status.

+Additionally, it shows possible updates for each server.

 .. thumbnail:: /images/kibana-app/features/settings/api.png
    :align: center